ruchi15/Auto-Vision-Scanner/README.md

 # Auto-Vision-Scanner

 README:

+Ever worried about losing your important documents?
+Or forgot about the place you had visited after looking at your memories?
+Worry not!
+We have a scanner that can solve all those problems of yours.

+##Idea/Mission:
+Built an Auto Vision Scanner using the powerful Google Cloud Vision API that scans the image, analyses and converts the image into text.
+It locates any textual content in the image and extracts it.
+You’ll be amazed by the extent to which the powerful Google Cloud Vision API visualises and extracts the text from the image.

         ## Classes:
                 - Detect_Image: The class for analyzing the image given by the user.

         ## Functions:
                 - 'detect_image()': For Analyzing the image